bfw-systems/bfw/docs/en/how-it-works/readme.md

 * Errors : Initialise the system to display personal error page instead of blank pages if the config into `errors.php` allow it.
 * Memcached : Connect to all memcache(d) servers defined into config file `memcached.php`.
 * ModuleList : Initialise the class who will list all modules, run the search for all modules and initialise each module (not run it).
-* Cli : Instantiate the class `\BFW\Core\Cli`.
-This object will be used later during framework run to detect and run cli files.
 * CtrlRouterLink : Define the object which will be used to communicate between controller and router modules.
 And instantiate an `\BFW\RunTasks` object which will have all tasks to run when the controller system will have to be executed.